Sclerotherapy

 Sclerotherapy Procedure

-During the ultrasound-guided sclerotherapy procedure, an active agent is injected into the veins.
+An active agent is injected into the veins during the ultrasound-guided sclerotherapy procedure.
 The active agent used in this treatment is a sclerosant.
 This solution irritates the lining of the vessel, causing it to swell.
 This swelling cuts off the flow, and the vessel shrinks.

-The number of veins injected in one session is decided by the vascular surgeon.
+The vascular surgeon decides the number of veins injected in one session.
 Due to the veins needing to reroute blood, sometimes maybe needed between vein injections.
 The intervening period between sessions ensures that the blood supply is not upset.
-Treating too many veins at one time puts forth the risk of inducing too much pressure on the adjacent vessels.
+Treating too many veins simultaneously risks inducing too much pressure on the adjacent vessels.
 Thus, the injections are gradually administered in succession during every session.

 After each procedure, skin reddening, bruising, and blistering may occur.
 These side effects subside over a few weeks to a few months.
 Most patients resume normal activity with little to no side effects.
 However, you will need to protect the injection site from sun exposure.